jme2005/RepData_PeerAssessment1/PA1_template.md

 MaxAct <- tmp1[[a]][2]
 ```

-From this we find that the **maximum activity** occurs during the 08:35:00 to 08:40:00 interval.
+From this we find that the **maximum activity**, 206.2 steps, occurs during the 08:35:00 to 08:40:00 interval.

 ### Dealing with NAs
 Looking at the dataset "activity" we find that the steps column contains many missing vaues.